Girls Islamic Organisation

 GIO actively works in a number of Indian states including Rajasthan, West Bengal, Andhra Pradesh, Telangana, Maharashtra, Kerala, Delhi, Gujarat and Karnataka.

 History

-Since 1984, GIO has functioned as a part of the Women’s Wing of the Jamaat-e-Islami in Kerala.
+Since 1984, GIO has functioned as a part of the female wing of Jamaat-e-Islami in Kerala.
 Later, it was spread to create state committees in various states of India.

 In 2007, it started working in state of Andhrapradesh and Telangana.

 It later added Goa, Delhi, Maharashtra, Gujarat, and Karnataka.